10 Tips for Outstanding Food and Drink Service in Jacksonville, FL

 Here are three key strategies to enhance your active listening:

-1. Pay Attention to Nonverbal Cues: Notice the customer’s body language, tone of voice, and facial expressions.
-These nonverbal cues can give you insight into their feelings and help you respond appropriately.
+• Pay Attention to Nonverbal Cues: Notice body language, tone of voice, and facial expressions.

 Offer Solutions Promptly